Google Analytics

 GA4’s BigQuery export streams raw event-level data to Google BigQuery in near real time.
 Technical teams write SQL queries directly on the raw event table — filtering by user IDs, analyzing conversion paths, building attribution models, and joining GA4 data with CRM or product databases.

 No other free analytics platform provides this level of raw data access.
-The BigQuery export is available on the standard free GA4 tier, with BigQuery storage costs charged separately (typically $0.02 per GB per month for stored data).
+The BigQuery export is available on the standard free GA4 tier, with BigQuery storage and query costs charged separately under BigQuery’s own pricing.

 How does Google Analytics compare to Plausible and Fathom?